-5 Tips To Make Meal Prep Easier
+5 Tips To Make Meal Prep A Breeze

 As a dietitian, I am always encouraging my clients to meal prep.
 However, meal prepping can seem very daunting and overwhelming.
-The key is deciding what meal planning and prepping means to you and assessing what works with your schedule and lifestyle.
+The key is deciding what meal prepping means to you and assessing what works with your schedule and lifestyle.
 You do NOT need to prep for all 7 days.
 You can start with prepping one meal or some snacks.
 It is important to have flexibility and do what works for YOU.
 Prepping for days that are busier may be the first step.
 This way you have nourishing foods available to you which will make it easier to make healthy choices.
 These are my top 5 tips to make meal prep easier!

 Take this quiz to find out your Meal Prep Personality – Meal Prep Personality Quiz